juhp/fedora-compose-status/README.md

   status                   Show compose status
 ```

-There is the notation of repos and composes.
+There is the notion of repos and composes.

-For example `Fedora-36-updates` is a repo
+For example `Fedora-38-updates` is a repo
-and `Fedora-36-updates-20220810.0` is a compose for it.
+and `Fedora-38-updates-20230810.0` is a compose for it.

 Filtering is case insensitive.